-Editorial guide lines and 'finish' lines
+Editorial guide lines

 (because who likes the word deadline, right?)

 Elite Agent magazine is published four times per year and our various cut-off dates are in the following table.

 We will also send out these dates in The Marketing Brief that is typically sent a few weeks after the previous issue has been finalised.
 This will include useful details on what the theme of the issue is or any relevant information about the next upcoming issue.

 If you’d like to be included on The Marketing Brief distribution list, please let us know by emailing editor (at) eliteagent.com

 |Editorial Deadline||09 July 2021||01 October 2021||28 January 2022||22 April 2022||08 July 2022||30 September 2022|

 |Branded Content and Ad booking cutoff||23 July 2021||15 October 2021||11 February 2022||06 May 2022||22 July 2022||14 October 2022|